ottstreamscore/ottstreamscore/INSTALL.md

 ### What Gets Migrated

 The migration script:
-- ✅ Creates `login_attempts` table
-- ✅ Adds required indexes for performance
+- ✅ Adds new tables created post v1.3
-- ✅ Preserves all existing data
 - ✅ Safe to run multiple times (idempotent)

 ### Expected Output